 Minimal amount of stress on viable cells

 Below an example of MCF-7 cells that are labelled with a live/death staining.
-Calcein AM staining indicated that over 90% of the cells are viable after filtering (panel A).
-The user can isolate the single cells or put the microwell chip in an incubator and culture the cells while these are in the microwells (panel B).
+Calcein AM staining indicated that over 90% of the cells are viable after filling of the microwells (panel A).
+The user can isolate the single cells immediately after filling of te wells or place the microwell chip inside an incubator and culture the cells while these remain in the microwells (panel B).

 Isolate single cells for clonal expansion